ibm-cloud-docs/rise-with-sap-on-powervs/overview/products.md

 ### SAP S/4HANA
 {: #sap-offerings-and-products-sap-s4hana}

-SAP S/4HANA is the ERP designed to run solely on SAP HANA and does not run on any other database.
+SAP S/4HANA is the ERP designed to run solely on SAP HANA DB and does not run on any other database.
 It was launched in 2015, and users can choose between a cloud solution, an on-premise solution, or a combination of both.
 Many companies are planning the migration over to S/4HANA using SAP's Activate framework due to SAP ending support for ECC and previous versions in 2027.

 * SAP S/4HANA Cloud Public Edition - This multi-tenanted software-as-a-service (SaaS) solution allows businesses to share the same cloud infrastructure and software instance, however, each business’s data is securely separated, helping ensure privacy and security.
 The benefit of this model is that it’s cost-effective, as resources are shared among many users, with updates or maintenance automatically applied across all tenants.
 However, customization options are typically more limited due to the shared infrastructure.
 * SAP S/4HANA Cloud Private Edition - This private managed cloud offering is a more tailored solution to meet specific business needs.
 In a private managed cloud, each business has its own dedicated, infrastructure and software instance.
 This means the company has full control over its environment, allowing for greater customization and flexibility.
 SAP S/4HANA Cloud Private Edition is used in RISE with SAP on Power Virtual Server.